zcorpan/html-parser-book/manuscript/3-microsyntaxes.md

 * A "-" sign before the number makes the number negative.

-* The following ASCII digits, the fraction (if any), the "e" or “E” and the exponent (if any), are collected.
+* The following ASCII digits, the fraction (if any), the "e" or "E" and the exponent (if any), are collected.

 * Trailing garbage is ignored.